-3.2.
-The value of ERDF nudge grants are c.£400,000 behind profile.
-Growth Co has conducted an audit to a) ensure processes in YTKO are compliant and robust, which they are and b) ascertain why the level of committed businesses are not converting into actual outcomes.
-Growth Co and Officers in the Combined authority are working closely with YTKO and Gateley Economic Growth services to understand what the barriers are.
-In the meantime YTKO are developing a recovery plan which will be discussed in early July 22.
+3.7.2 The value of ERDF nudge grants for claiming are c.£400,000 behind profile.
+Growth Co has conducted an audit to ensure processes in YTKO are compliant and robust, which they are, and to ascertain why the level of committed businesses are not converting into actual outcomes.
+Growth Co and officers in the Combined Authority are working closely with YTKO and Gateley Economic Growth services to understand what the barriers are.
+In the meantime, YTKO are developing a recovery plan which will be discussed in early July 2022.

-4 The Growth Hub
+3.8 The Growth Hub

-4.1.
-Growth Hub Performance
+3.8.1 Growth Hub Performance

-- 4.2.
-The table above compares 2020 with 2022, as any comparison during Covid is not a good comparison. - 4.3.
+3.8.2 The table above compares 2020 with 2022, as any comparison during Covid is not a good comparison.
 The Growth Hub is seeing many start-ups coming through the libraries due to their relationship with BIPC / Libraries.
 From July 2022 the Growth Hub will join up with the Libraries / BIPC / NatWest to deliver start up clubs across the region starting off in Wisbech at the Rosmini Centre.

-Inward Investment Service Line
+4. Inward Investment Service Line

-- 5.1.
-The Inward Investment Service Line is building relationships with other trade promotion agencies in order to support delegations from markets such as Canada, the US and South East Asia into CPCA.
-The service was successful in being awarded £400,000 of LGF recycled funding, which will be ratified by the Combined Authority Board on 27th June 2022.
-The team plans to run additional market access programmes and marketing campaigns to increase global awareness of the CPCA region. - 5.2.
-The service has maintained its momentum in rallying international networks to drive lead generation in absence of any marketing and the inward investment service landed two very significant wins with average salaries ranging between £80-£150K; both for semiconductor companies with HQs in Germany and the USA.
-Both of these opportunities were globally mobile, and CPCA won these investments over both national and international locations.
+4.1 The Inward Investment Service Line is building relationships with other trade promotion agencies in order to support delegations from markets such as Canada, USS and South East Asia into Cambridgeshire and Peterborough.
+The service was successful in being awarded £400k of LGF recycled funding, which will be ratified by the Combined Authority Board on 27th

-5.3.
-Table breakdown of performance to 31 May 2022
+- June 2022.
+The team plans to run additional market access programmes and marketing campaigns to increase global awareness of the Combined Authority region. - 4.2 The service has maintained its momentum in rallying international networks to drive lead generation in absence of any marketing and the inward investment service landed two very significant wins with average salaries ranging between £80-£150K; both for semi-conductor companies with HQs in Germany and the USA.
+Both of these opportunities were globally mobile, and the Combined Authority won these investments over both national and international locations. - 4.3 Table breakdown of performance to 31 May 2022:

-Contract Deliverables - Targets Contra Contract Deliverables - Performance (Q 6) This Qua rter Target / Indicator Year 1 Target Year 2 Target Year 3 Target Whole of Contract Target Year-1 Actual Year-2 Actual (01-Jan 2022 to 31-May 2022) Year-3 Actual Whole of Contract Actual (15-Feb 2021 to 31-May 2022) Q5 Actual Q6 Target (01-Apr to 30-Jun) Actual Actual (31/05) Actual (30/06) Q6 Total to 31/05 Q7 Target Q8 Target Jobs created (forecast / committed) 75 175 350 600 323 184 507 18 45 26 140 166 45 80 Inward investors receiving information, diagnostics, and brokerage support) 18 62 80 160 153 77 ÷230 54 15 9 14 23 15 20 Inward investor commitments to expand or for new investments 6 15 19 40 15 6 21 2 4 2 2 4 4 4
+Contract Deliverables - Targets Contra ct Delivera bles - Perfo rmance (Q 6) This Qua rter Target / Indicator Year 1 Target Year 2 Target Year 3 Target Whole of Contract Target Year-1 Actual Year-2 Actual (01-Jan 2022 to 31-May 2022) Year-3 Actual Whole of Contract Actual (15-Feb 2021 to 31-May 2022) Q5 Actual Q6 Target (01-Apr to 30-Jun) Actual (30/04) Actual (31/05) Actual (30/06) Q6 Total to 31/05 Q7 Target Q8 Target Jobs created (forecast / committed) 75 175 350 600 323 184 507 18 45 26 140 166 45 80 Inward investors receiving information, diagnostics, and brokerage support) 18 62 80 160 153 77 +230 54 15 9 14 23 15 20 Inward investor commitments to expand or for new investments 6 15 19 40 15 6 21 2 4 2 2 4 4 4

-5.4.
-Performance shown as a line and bar chart - Q6 targets are to 31 May 2022
+4.4 Performance shown as a line and bar chart - Q6 targets are to 31 May 2022: